 I’ve been involved with coaching and mentoring, in one form or another, for many years now.
 Why?
 I like helping people.
 I always have.
 It’s my strength and also my weakness, but I genuinely enjoy what I do, even if there are sometimes challenges that throw me a curve ball.

 There is no doubt that the personal development market and life coach business is a booming industry.
 I want to be very clear and say that there are some truly excellent people out there doing wonderful work, and I’m fortunate to count many of them amongst my associates.
-However, what I do find very worrying is that there is also a slew of offerings, from some very slick marketing operators, but they do not have the life experience to back up their claims.
+However, what I do find very worrying is that there is also a slew of offerings from some very slick marketing operators that do not have the life experience to back up their claims.
 They fail to understand the responsibility that comes with working with individuals.

 If you’re a coach, or looking into coaching in some capacity, and would like to know more about support structures, etc., I’m happy to answer any queries to my inbox – firstname.lastname@example.org